-$\textbf{extra_args} \hspace{0.2cm} \textbf{(optional): if specified, an array of strings that will be passed as extra arguments to the <math>\texttt{svn}$ binary.} keep_on_purge (optional): specific files or directories to keep between purges, like some build outputs that can be reused between builds.

-depth (optional): Specify depth argument to achieve sparse checkout.
+- extra_args (optional): if specified, an array of strings that will be passed as extra arguments to the svn binary. - keep_on_purge (optional): specific files or directories to keep between purges, like some build outputs that can be reused between builds. - depth (optional): Specify depth argument to achieve sparse checkout.
 Only available if slave has Subversion 1.5 or higher.

 If set to empty updates will not pull in any files or subdirectories not already present.
 If set to files, updates will pull in any files not already present, but not directories.
 If set to immediates, updates will pull in any files or subdirectories not already present, the new subdirectories will have depth: empty.
-If set to infinity, updates will pull in any files or subdirectories not already present; the new subdirectories will have depth-infinity.
+If set to infinity, updates will pull in any files or subdirectories not already present; the new subdirectories will have depth: empty.
+If set to infinity, updates will pull in any files or subdirectories not already present; the new subdirectories will have depth: empty.
+If set to infinity.
 Infinity is equivalent to SVN default update behavior, without specifying any depth argument.